 2.1 NON-COMMUNICABLE DISEASES

 NCDs are mainly chronic diseases which cannot transmit from one person to another, with long duration and slow in progression rate but rarely curable; pausing a noteworthy strain on people, societies and monetary terms.
 The major chronic diseases are cardiac diseases, some kind of tumors, diabetes, and respiratory diseases; however, it covers an inclusive series of health hazards like liver failure, kidney failure, endocrinal hematological and neural disorders; skin disorders; hereditary conditions; trauma; neurological problems; and other disorders.
 [6] NCDs results from exchanges of genetic, physical, ecological affect the blood and interactive factors (physical inactivity, unhealthy diets, obesity, consumption of alcohol or tobacco) and are frequently categorized by interrelated cause-effect chains.
 [7]These diseases are the major cause of death and disability around the world.
-Cardiovascular diseases affect the blood vessels and heart, they may alter the quality of life and if left untreated and can be life threatening.
+“Cardiovascular diseases affect the blood vessels and heart, they may alter the quality of life and if left untreated and can be life threatening.
 Cancer happens when cells in your body mutate and begin dividing and growing.
 There are various kinds of cancer that affect the body, although most are determined by genetics or environmental factors, a few forms of cancer are formed by viruses such as hepatitis.
 Chronic respiratory diseases mainly affect the lungs in long term, without proper treatment, these may cause permanent damage to lungs.The definition of diabetes states that when person’s body cannot regulate the levels of sugar, the person may have diabetes.
 Although it is incurable but it can be controlled.
-It is recommended that if someone receives diabetes, they must change their diet and maintain dosages of medication to prevent the condition from worsening.[8]
+It is recommended that if someone receives diabetes, they must change their diet and maintain dosages of medication to prevent the condition from worsening” [8].